earthsteading/Performance-Solutions/earthen-walls.md

 ### Earthen reinforcement
   - [ ] Extruded polypropolene mesh must have a minimum weight of 70g/m2 and a min tensile strength of 4.5kN/m in logitudal and transverse directions.
   - [ ] Fibreglass mesh shall be alkaline resistent with a minimum density of 60g/m2 for interior walls and 160g/m2 for exterior walls and minimum mesh size of 8mm.
   - [ ] Galvanised steel mesh should only be used in cement (low lime) mixes to avoid steel corrosion.
 Chicken wire is commonly used for steel mesh reinforcing between layers (diameter 0.7-1.0mm aka 19-22 gauge with hexagonal gaps >25mm and 150mm lapped joints).
-Chicken wired used for custom curves and angled surfaces.
+'Chicken wire' used for custom curves and angled surfaces.
   - [ ] Staples should be placed diagonally across reinforcement mesh, e.g. exterior wall staples should be pneumatically drives with 1.29mm diamter (16 gauge) with 38mm legs and 11mm crown).
   - [ ] Steel mesh shall be seperated from preservative treated timber by a damp proof layer.